stat6250-w18/course-questions-wiki/week-07/README.md

 - Answer (tbishaw-stat6250): You add a STOP statement to the DATA step to prevent continuous looping.
 - Question (tchan49-stat6250):When the descriptor portion of the new SAS dataset id created, has the DATA step executed yet?
 - *Question* (jbettonville-stat6250): During the compilation phase, how does SAS determine the order of the variables added to the PDV based upon options in the DATA step, the SET statement, and any additional variables that are created within the statement?
-- Question (aguenane−stat6250): If variables are created in the DATA step, what happens to them during the compilation phase?
+- Question (aguenane−stat6250): What are some ways we can manipulate a DATA set in SAS?